michak645/sodo/README.md

 # sodo

 To do:
-* opracowac poprawne wyswietlanie pracownika (w jakim sensie?)
-* dodawanie typu obiektu (OK)
-* dodawanie nowej jednostki organizacyjnej (OK)
-* zarzadzanie uprawnieniami do obiektu
-* edycja pracownika
+* sygnał do stworzenia historii wraz ze stworzeniem wniosku

 Zmienione hasło dla "admin" na "blacktron".
+WTF